aza024/fileshare/README.md

 ## .txt File Creation In Browser:

 Users have the option to create a .txt file directly in the browser which they can then uploa the file to AWS, or download the file to their local file system.
+This feature was particularly exciting to implement because all functions necessary for this feature already existed, they were simply reused and modified to create a new feature.

 ![image](https://user-images.githubusercontent.com/38674075/48247778-706d7580-e3a9-11e8-9543-bff5a01af8f8.png)
 > *When green ‘+’ icon is clicked, a file editor will appear in a modal*